Fhyrhosh/Transferring-data-from-Google-Drive-to-Google-Cloud-Storage/README.md

 # Transferring-data-from-Google-Drive-to-Google-Cloud-Storage
-This command can help you to transferring data from Google Drive to Google Cloud Storage
+This example shows how to transfer files from your Google Drive to a Google Cloud Storage project.
+We mount Google Drive using the google colab tools which requires authenticating in a separate brower window.
+Then we authenticate and connect our Google Cloud Storage project, list all buckets, and start copying files from Google Drive to our bucket.